Only Applies to Special Purpose Award

-Update 28 May 2019: Your setting may now apply for a second place on the LINC Programme.
+Your setting may now apply again for a place on the LINC Programme.
 See ‘who can apply’ to the left.

-If your setting had a LINC Graduate, but that graduate is no longer employed by you, it is important that you let us know in writing immediately to firstname.lastname@example.org so that we can update your eligibility information.
-Your setting will be prioritised for a place for 2019/20 if you do not employ a LINC Student/Graduate.
+If your setting had a LINC graduate, but that graduate is no longer employed by you, it is important that you let us know in writing immediately to firstname.lastname@example.org so that we can update your eligibility information.
+You will need to include the name of the graduate and when the INCO/Graduate left the setting.

 If you applied for, but were not successful in gaining a place last year, you are eligible to apply again this year.